noseka1/noseka1.github.io/content/post/tripleo-installer-the-good.md

 I learned that when you update the disk image in the undercloud, Heat will find out what nodes have to be updated and will simply replace their disk content with the new image.
 If you are orchestrating cloud deployments where your machines are cattle, this is what you want, however:

-{% blockquote %}
-The overcloud baremetal nodes are pets and should not be handled as cattle.
+>The overcloud baremetal nodes are pets and should not be handled as cattle.
-{% endblockquote %}

 To protect the overcloud nodes from deletion, I run the following command for each node against the undercloud Nova database:
 {{< highlight sql "linenos=table" >}}